NCAS-CMS/cfdm/docs/source/tutorial.rst

 values.
 This may be done by assigning the global value to the property name with the `~Field.nc_set_global_attribute` method, or by via the *file_descriptors* keyword.
-For the former technique, any inconsistencies arising from multiple field constructs being to the same file will be resolved by omitting the netCDF global attribute from the file.
+For the former technique, any inconsistencies arising from multiple field constructs being written to the same file will be resolved by omitting the netCDF global attribute from the file.

 .. code-block:: python3
    :caption: *Request that the "information" property is written as